rust-lang/rfcs/active/0000-homogeneous-tuples.md

    for something that rarely comes up in practice.
 I am not sure of the full repercussions.

+2. As above, but use coercion.
+This is actually a somewhat smaller change though I am reluctant to do anything but tighten coercion rules for the time being.
+In particular I do not want to add ad-hoc rules because I hope to leave space for something more user-extensible in the future.
+In the event that these coercions become automatic, these tuple traits could probably be removed, or at least deprecated.

-2. Make fixed-length patterns more-expressive so that they can easily support moves.
+3. Make fixed-length patterns more-expressive so that they can easily support moves.
 In other words, people might write:

        let [a, b, c] = fixed_length;